 While the real estate market may be a little pricier than some places in North Carolina, Asheville’s median home value of a little over $190,000 isn’t bad at all.

-Frankly, if you like a high quality of life, low crime, ample business and career opportunities as well as a beautiful and unique natural environment, Asheville North Carolina is a great place to live.
+Frankly, if you like a low cost of living, high quality of life, low crime, ample business and career opportunities as well as a beautiful and unique natural environment, Asheville North Carolina is a great place to live.

 Now…. let me get to what we’ll be doing the next month or so.